Frequently Asked Questions

 You do not need to bring your divorce papers, however, if you have been divorced or your previous marriage has been annulled, the divorce or annulment must be final in the state where granted.
 You must know the year of the divorce or annulment and where the papers were filed.

-On June 12, 2019 the Governor signed Assembly Bill 139 (80th Session - 2019) into law.
-The new law prohibits persons under the age of 17 from marrying.
-Nevada residents under the age of 18 and over the age of 17 may obtain a marriage license with parental consent AND a certified copy of a Nevada Court Order
+Effective October 1, 2019 persons under the age of 17 are prohibited from marrying (see AB 139).
+Nevada residents under the age of 18 and over the age of 17 may obtain a marriage license with parental consent AND a certified copy of a Nevada Court Order.

 A full packet is required to be completed and filed with the Second Judicial District of the State of Nevada.
 For your convenience, you may download the forms here: